Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 #### Prerequisites

-At least one product has been created, see [Create products for POS](#create-products-for-pos)
+At least one product has been created, see [Create products for POS](#create-products-for-pos).

 #### Procedure